hsharrison/experimentator/README.md

 Dependencies
 ------------

-  * Python3.3 (have not tested compatibility with other versions.
+  * Python3.3 (have not tested compatibility with other versions).
   * Numpy
   * Pandas